-Web Discovery will send packets to all the open ports (in a range of IP addresses and ports that you specify), search the server's response for specific information, and then display the results.
+Web Discovery sends packets to all the open ports (in a range of IP addresses and ports that you specify), searches the server's response for specific information, and then displays the results.
 There are two predefined packets included with Web Discovery: Web Server and SSL Web Server.
 They both contain the following HTTP request: